 A well-enclosed cat feels protected from predators, so that’s why they might prefer to sleep in a good, old-fashioned box.

 What about if your cat sleeps on you?
 Well, on one level, it could simply mean that your feline is looking for warmth; in effect, they’re tapping into your body heat.

-Another reason for sleeping on a human is that your cat might enjoy your familiar smell, which in turn imparts a sense of safety.
+Another reason your cat may sleep on you is that they might enjoy your familiar smell, which imparts a sense of safety.

 And if you notice your cat snoring on occasion?
 Just like humans, it’s likely caused by a temporary blockage in their upper airway.
 It’s worth mentioning to your vet, just to be safe.